 - 1 cup chopped pecans

-- 3 oz coconut flakes, (none of us like coconut that much so I just add a small handful)
+- 3 ounces coconut flakes, (none of us like coconut that much so I just add a small handful)

 - Preheat oven to 350 degrees.
 Combine baking soda and buttermilk in a bowl or large glass measuring cup; set aside.